chiawase/chi-11ty/README.md

 > Just listing all the things I wanna do for this site, in no particular order.
 ### Not yet done
 - ~~fix~~ clean up the tags or categories
-- clean up the metadata? opengraph, etc.?
-  - link for refrence to check: https://sia.codes/posts/social-share-images-using-cloudinary/

 - make a distinction for the microblog posts and the ones that were formatted to be a proper blog post?
   - slowly getting there
 - add `tracking.njk` to ignored files when building locally
+  - check if this even matters? only concern is with the hits
 - add automation to add the URLs to post front matter once articles are "posted"
 - set up a better POSSE method xd
   - stuff to check: